 Danielle attended the University of Wisconsin-Madison for her undergraduate degree and completed her honors thesis in the lab of Francisco Pelegri.
-This experience sparked Danielle’s fascination with the microscopic world as she developed a system to visualize microtubule dynamics in developing zebrafish embryos and characterize the localization patterns of the dorsal-axis determinant, glutamate receptor interacting protein 2a.
+This experience sparked Danielle’s fascination with the microscopic world as she developed a system to visualize microtubule dynamics in developing zebrafish embryos.

 Danielle moved to sunny San Diego, California in 2013 to start her graduate work in The Scripps Research Graduate Program in the lab of Gabe Lander.
 She used cryo-electron tomography and subtomogram averaging approaches to solve the first three-dimensional structure of the large, flexible, multi-subunit cytoplasmic dynein complex bound to microtubules.